zeehio/facetscales/README.md

 Fixing the multiple issues of this package requires changes to ggplot2 that are not going to happen.

-So it is better to archive this to avoid further confusion
+So it is better to archive this project to avoid further confusion

 If you still want access to this project, the last version is available at the `archived` branch.